pinkeshbadjatiya/Nex/README.md

 - Respect more headers
 - Improve blacklisting in proxy-thread, by resolving the host and stuff.
 - Close the pending sockets in the threads too, this sometimes results in the blocking of the main server thread.(http://voorloopnul.com/blog/a-python-proxy-in-less-than-100-lines-of-code/)
+- Use the argument parsing using `argparse`.

+### Contribute
+- I have mentioned a lot of TODO's above, just send a PR.
+- Any other bug fix or update is also appreciated.